camarman/steganography/README.md

 ## Running the program

-You can install the requirements via
+You can install the requirements by running

-    python3 -m pip install -r requirements.txt
+    python3 -m pip install numpy Pillow

 In order to start the encryption process go to `run_encryption.py` and adjust the given arguments.
 After that you can run the program by typing